Mining Bitcoin and Ethereum on AWS

 The idea behind mining pools is simple — many miners all contribute their computing power to a common goal and if one of them happens to mine a new block the pool shares the reward between all the miners relative to their contribution.
 The more computing power you contribute the bigger share of the payout you get (simple arithmetic).
 Also the bigger the pool the more often the members mine a new block (simple statistics) and the more often the pool receives and distributes a new reward.
 In large pools, new blocks are mined every couple of minutes.

-For my tests I chose to use ethermine.org pool — it is very easy to join, doesn’t require any registration and will pay out your share as soon as you accumulate as little as 0.01 ETH (ca $18 in February 2021) which is less than many other pools, that means you won’t have to wait too long for your rewards to end up in your wallet.
+For my tests I chose to use ethermine.org pool — it is very easy to join, doesn’t require any registration and will pay out your share as soon as you accumulate as little as 0.005 ETH (ca $9 in February 2021) which is less than most other pools.
+That means that you won’t have to wait too long for your rewards to end up in your wallet.

 Now for the software — the most popular at the moment seems to be ethminer available from GitHub.
 Tried, tested, works.
 Let’s go with that.